Introduction to Talend Data Integration

 - Talend open studio helps in handling huge data with big data components.
 It has more than 800+ components for various integration purposes.
 Here we will be discussing some of the components.
 To make it easy, see the below example.

-- A sim operator has huge data about plans, customers, sim details, etc. These data are huge, so big data is also used in the integration.
+- A sim operator has massive data about plans, customers, sim details, etc. These data are huge, so big data is also used in the integration.

-Customer A buying a sim using a government id.
+Customer A is buying a sim using a government id

 Giving his name: AB C